pqrkchqps/diehard-dot-fund-school/facilitators_guide/index.md

 > Collaborative software, or groupware, is designed to help people involved in a common task achieve their goals.
 One of the earliest definitions of collaborative software is 'intentional group processes plus software to support them.'

-There is a huge body of knowledge, best practice, and tradition in both in-person facilitation and online moderation - but the art and science of their intersection is only just emerging.
+There is a huge body of knowledge, best practice, and tradition in both in-person facilitation and online moderation, but the art and science of their intersection is only just emerging.
 This is the specific space in which Loomio strives to be.

 ## About the author